davidvuong/react-native-calculator/README.md

     This command will open up the `simulator.app` and do a bit of funky magic to convert the code you wrote into an iOS app.

 1. Open the `calculator` app inside your simulator

+## Development

+After you've built the iOS app, you don't need to rebuild it unless you make a change to native code (ObjectiveC for iOS and Java for Android).
+However, you still need to make sure you start the react-native process with `npm start` and open `simulator.app` to access the calculator app.

 ## Further documentation